 The key of in-app messaging is to nail your user segmentation and be sure that you are always sending the right message, to the right user, at the right time.

-To learn more about the various other marketing techniques that you can use to grow your app user base and retain loyal app users then check out The Ultimate Guide to Mobile App Marketing in 2018.
+To learn more about the various other marketing techniques that you can use to grow your app user base and retain loyal app users, check out The Ultimate Guide to Mobile App Marketing.
 I’d love to hear from you so feel free to reach out to me directly via email@example.com if you have any questions, or you can leave a comment below.